google/blockly-samples/codelabs/custom_generator/custom_generator.md

 If no block is attached, `valueToCode` returns `null`.

-The third argument is related to operator precedence.
+The third argument is related to operator precedence, as discussed in a previous section.
-TODO: Decide whether/how to explain operator precedence.

 ### Build the code string
 Next, assemble the arguments `a` and `b` into the correct code, of the form `"a": b,`.